 My neurological condition is one in a million, and my bladder condition is more severe than many, particularly in my age category (just check out my urologist’s office for proof!).

-I should say most days I feel fine — in fact, I rarely dwell or think much about it (promise you I’m good, mom!), however people rarely know my quiet pain or discomfort and nagging thoughts fixated on bathrooms and medications.
+I should say most days I feel fine — in fact, I rarely dwell or think much about it (promise you I’m good, mom!), however people rarely know my quiet chronic pain or discomfort and nagging thoughts fixated on bathrooms and medications.

 I always joke that I had the most amazing pregnancy and the day before I delivered I walked into Publix where strangers were helping me reach items off the shelves and held doors open.
 A week later after Sarah was born I went in for something — in so much pain all over, though mostly down there — and no one noticed me or offered to help.
 Thanks, folks.